dscalo/AdventOfCode2020/README.md

 **Day 20** - Took me all day to get this one, but I got it without cheating or looking up hints.
  The code is awful, needs a ton of refactoring, but it works and isn't that slow considering all the loops. so many loops.....

+**Day 23** If a mathematical shortcut or formula exists to solve this I couldn't find it, so I went with a circular doubly linked list and used a lookup table (map[int]*Node) to retrieve a node by its value